datanav/docs/technical/tidsbanken-superoffice.rst

      - "string"

-Tidsbanken Avdeling to Superoffice Contact
+Tidsbanken Avdeling to SuperOffice Contact
 ------------------------------------------
-Every Tidsbanken Avdeling will be synchronized with a Superoffice Contact.
+Every Tidsbanken Avdeling will be synchronized with a SuperOffice Contact.

-Once a link between a Tidsbanken Avdeling and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tidsbanken Avdeling and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tidsbanken Avdeling and a Superoffice Contact:
+The following properties are synchronized between a Tidsbanken Avdeling and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Tidsbanken Avdeling Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Adresse
      - Address.Postal.Address1
      - "string"